 1) Define your purpose.
-You can’t achieve anything meaningful without direction.
-That means that the first step toward personal achievement is to define your intention.
+You can’t experience a greater sense of achievement without direction.
+That means that the first step toward an increased level of achievement is to define your intention.
 What is it that you intend to accomplish?
 It’s important to be as specific and detailed as possible in this step.
 The more precise your description is, the easier it will be to take action.

 4) Seek to create value.
 When we are working to create value for others as well as ourselves, something amazing happens.
 It causes us to think beyond ourselves and changes the overall energy around our pursuits.
 There is a “giving” aspect that opens the door for “receiving.”
 It’s a kind of reciprocal energy exchange sometimes called the Law of Compensation.

 5) Enjoy the process.
-Personal achievement is a process that takes time and effort.
+Increasing your sense of achievement is a process that takes time and effort.
 Generally speaking, the greater the achievement the more time and effort involved.
 Don’t get so hung up on results that you forget to enjoy yourself along the way.
 Most of life is spent in the process, it makes sense that we should learn to enjoy it.

 6) Take consistent action.
-Achievement is a series of steps taken in a predetermined direction.
+Raising your personal sense of achievement involves a series of steps taken in a predetermined direction.
 The results come from the principle of compounding.
 Lots of small steps add up over time.
 To illustrate the power of compounding, I invite you to read: Would You Rather Have A Million Dollars or a Penny?
 This simple chart really makes the point.

 8) Review your progress.
 No one goes directly from point A to Point Z without making adjustments.
 Even a 747 needs to make constant adjustments to stay on course.
 The only way to know when adjustments are needed is to review your progress.
 Experiences teaches us what works and what doesn’t.
 Use that experience to stay on course.